-3. You’ve experienced failures with load balancing and meeting the needs of your traffic
+3. Failures with load balancing and meeting the needs of traffic

 Have your servers been overtaxed with traffic spikes that you didn’t anticipate?
 Have your properties experienced slowing or even outages because your infrastructure didn’t have the capacity to handle demand?
 With on-prem infrastructure, these problems are inevitable.
 And if you keep that hardware onsite, the only solution is to add more hardware—and commit to the costs of keeping it running constantly, even when traffic dips.

 Even if you’re already using cloud services, you might find yourself in this scenario—which is a sure sign that your cloud infrastructure isn’t built or managed to meet your needs.
 Cloud consulting services give you the advantage of building a cloud-based ecosystem with the elasticity and scalability you need to handle your traffic demands automatically and flawlessly, with much lower cost than running always-on servers.

 4. Internal stakeholders view IT as a cost center, not a strategic partner

 If your IT department’s primary focus is maintaining your hardware, chances are that the budget needs are constantly increasing—as infrastructure needs maintenance and upgrading—without an increase in your digital assets’ performance.
 This paradigm leads to IT being treated as simply a source of overhead, instead of as the strategic partner it ought to be.